 By reading Adriano, Il Cane di Pompeialoud, I get to practice my pronunciation of Italian, and my daughter gets exposure to a foreign language.
 She can’t understand English or Italian very well right now, so she gives me a pass if I mispronounce a word.
 Check out the book, and explore the ancient city with the lovable cucciolo (pup).
 For more dual-language children’s books, check out my post on Cucu’ Mio Piccolono andIo Sono Piccola.

 Below is some fun vocabulary from the book:

 cosa buona da mangiare: something good to eat / a treat

 If you’ve read my other post about dual-language short stories, you’ll know that one of my favorite ways to learn Italian is by reading books written in both English and Italian.
-So, when I discovered In altre parole (In Other Words) on a display table at Barnes & Noble®, mixed with other nonfiction books, I couldn’t pass it up.
+So, when I discovered In altre parole (In Other Words) on a display table at Barnes & Noble®, I couldn’t pass it up.